jfdm/jfdm.github.io/post/2016-11-11-Off-The-Beaten-Track.md

 ---
 title: Off The Beaten Track
-tags: idris,tdvcs,paper,rejection
+tags: idris,tdvcs,paper,obt,rejection
 ...

 I submitted a talk entitled *Type-Driven Development of Security Protocols* to [Off-The-Beaten-Track '17](http://popl17.sigplan.org/track/OBT-2017).

-I have decided to uploaded the abstract here, warts and all, and regardless of whether it is accepted or not.
+I have decided to uploaded the abstract here so that my attempt is a least indexable by the great machine spirit in the web---Hallowed be thy API.
-Mainly so that it is a least indexable by the great machine spirit in the web---Hallowed be thy API.
+Given time I will also upload a copy of the paper to ArXiV.

 The abstract is: